gconsidine/netanoids-api/README.md

-Netanoids
+Netanoids API
 ---
 Netanoids is an experimental science-fiction-inspired Andriod Application in which a netanoid (species 0) ambles around your device.
+This is the home of the API called by the Android app.

 There's this idea of shared consciousness, that humans are all individual expressions of a single consciousness.
 A netanoid is a single expression of the internet "consciousness".